curvednebula/curvednebula.com/src/docbaker/README.md

 The goal is to produce clean (less cluttered) - yet useful API documents:
  - PDF has bookmarks and type cross-references for quick navigation.
- - Customizable color schema.
+ - Customizable colors.
- - Easy to copy and paste schema definitions from PDF into TypeScript code.
+ - Easy to copy and paste API schema definitions from PDF into TypeScript code.

 **How to install:**